MGXlab/Viromics-Workshop-MGX/_episodes/43_gene_content.md

 >## Discussion: Clustering contigs based on shared protein clusters
 > Try a few different length cutoffs and look at the heatmap.
 Explain what you see.
-{: .discussion}
+> > ## Solution
+> > We observe:

-- Sparse clustering indicates high viral diversity.
-Contigs share only a very limited set of proteins.
+> > - Sparse clustering indicates high viral diversity.
+Sequences seem to share only a very limited set of proteins.
-- There are small clusters of sequences that share genes.
+> > - Small clusters of sequences that share genes.
 Are these viral families?
 Genera?
 Let's try to find out!
+> {: .solution}
+{: .discussion}

 To annotate our contigs, we need to **add sequences with known taxonomy**.